ThatEpicBanana/nibble_light/README.md

 aka the most expensive rgb light possible

 I unfortunately absolutely destroyed my nibble while desoldering some stuff trying to fix a bug.
-The LED side of things worked fine, but the ICs were irreparable.
+The LED side of things worked fine, but the IC/keyboard side was irreparable.
 I learnt my lesson and got a replacement board, but I didn't want the old one to go to waste.
 So, I decided to make it into an rgb light sorta thing.

 ![example image](/image.jpg)